Laronk/Filmmaking_Tutorials/Learning from my mistakes/Lessons_from_others_film_sets_and_projects__Jan_Karpiuk.md

 - **`Make sure you have a good rest before the job.`**

   Make plans that include SLEEP!
 An hour of sleep a day is not a viable strategy!

+- **`Mask the tape against the background.`** Have at least black and white gaffer tapes with you.
+Ideally, have grey gaffer tape in your pack as well.

 ### Good